Our Team

 Emily Meltzer

-Emily Meltzer interns with the Eco-Reps program.
+Emily Meltzer is a graduate student assistant at the Office of Sustainability.
 Emily is majoring in Environmental Studies with a minor in both Sustainability and Political Science.

 Placeholder Photo